Skip to content

 • test-composite-policy-2 = 25% of max_total_spans_per_second = 25 spans_per_second

-Additional configuration options can be modified:
+The following configuration options can also be modified:

-• num_traces (default = 50000): Number of traces stored in memory
+• num_traces (default = 50000): Number of traces stored in memory.

-• expected_new_traces_per_sec (default = 0): Expected number of new traces (helps allocate data structures)
+• expected_new_traces_per_sec (default = 0): Expected number of new traces (helps allocate data structures).

 Example: